Listen Up! Your Puppy Is Trying to Talk to You

 Get started decoding puppy speak — here are five explanations to help you decipher the meaning behind their body language and vocalizations.

-When a puppy whines, the sound pulls at our heartstrings.
-One study even found that the whimpers of a puppy feel sadder to pet owners than the sound of a crying baby.
-Puppies will whine when they are in need — your puppy may be cold, lonely, hungry.
+When a puppy whines, that sweet little sound threatens to bring tears to our eyes.
+One study even found that the whimpers of a puppy feel more sad to pet parents than the sound of a crying baby.
+Puppies will whine when they are in need — your puppy may be cold, lonely, or hungry.
 Try to comfort them with attention, food, or even a warm towel, and you’ll find they’ll probably stop.

 Puppies grunt for various reasons, but it’s something they do while they are relaxed and content.
 You’ll find puppies grunting when eating, sleeping, or being petted because they enjoy it.